 So, it might be useful to set up meetings with people in different customer-facing roles (e.g. customer support, customer success, sales).
 Ask them what issues keep coming up.
 Which questions do they get most frequently when talking to customers in sales or customer support calls?
 And ask for their opinion, too – for example, software engineers who’ve built the product might tell you that some particular functions need to be explained.

-This is a process you can repeat to constantly enrich your knowledge base.
+This is a process you can repeat to constantly enrich your help center.
 Use Google Analytics to discover what people are searching for in your site and write articles about the missing terms.
-If lots of customers are looking for “Why is my credit card rejected” in your knowledge base search bar, you need to provide answers.
+If lots of customers are looking for “Why is my credit card rejected” in your search bar, you need to provide answers.

 With the information at hand from colleagues and your own experience, you’re well-positioned to structure your knowledge base.
 This depends on your own categorization of information.